bitquery/streaming-data-platform-docs/docs/start/authorisation/how-to-generate.md

 We provide two methods to generate a token:

 - You can generate a token for your application with a set expiration time.
-- Or you can use your client id-secret from your application to make a POST request to https://oauth2.bitquery.io/oauth2/token and get a token programmatically.
+- Or you can use your client ID-secret from your application to make a POST request to https://oauth2.bitquery.io/oauth2/token and get a token programmatically.

 > **If you have no applications created, the `Bearer` token changes every 12 hours.**